Trump Approval Rating Makes Him Least Popular President As He Tweets Of Golf With Tiger Woods, Dustin Johnson

 — Donald J. Trump (@realDonaldTrump) November 24, 2017

 According to Newsweek, Trump’s approval rating could very well make him the least popular president ever only 10 months into his presidency.
-Trump’s approval rating is worse than former Presidents Nixon, Gerald Ford, Lyndon B. Johnson, Bill Clinton, Ronald Reagan, Barack Obama, Jimmy Carter, Dwight D. Eisenhower, Harry S. Truman, George H. W. Bush, Lyndon B. Johnson, John F. Kennedy and George W. Bush.
+Trump’s approval rating is worse than former Presidents Nixon, Gerald Ford, Lyndon B. Johnson, Bill Clinton, Ronald Reagan, Barack Obama, Jimmy Carter, Dwight D. Eisenhower, Harry S. Truman, George H. W. Bush, Lyndon B. Johnson, John F. Kennedy, and George W. Bush.

 President Trump and the first lady celebrated Thanksgiving by meeting with members of the Coast Guard: https://t.co/aX6mjYVIAI pic.twitter.com/VPUMTMuTBD